Pipedrive vs Close CRM 2026: Which One Actually Wins for Sales Teams?

 Integrations

-Pipedrive offers 400+ integrations through its marketplace, including deep connections to Zapier, Slack, Google Workspace, Microsoft 365, and most major marketing tools.
-If you're building a tech stack around a CRM, Pipedrive slots in cleanly almost anywhere.
+Pipedrive offers 400+ integrations through its marketplace, with strong connections to Zapier, Slack, Google Workspace, Microsoft 365, and most major marketing platforms.
+If you're piecing together a tech stack around a CRM, Pipedrive slots in smoothly almost anywhere.

-Close has fewer native integrations — around 100+ — but here's the honest flip side: because Close bakes calling, SMS, and email sequencing natively, you genuinely need fewer integrations.
-The ones it does have (Zapier, Slack, Google Apps, Zoom) cover most bases for a lean team that isn't running an overly complicated stack.
+Close has roughly 100+ integrations — fewer on paper, but here's the thing: because Close bakes in calling, SMS, and email sequences natively, you honestly don't need as many integrations.
+The ones it does support (Zapier, Slack, Google Apps, Zoom) cover most bases for a focused team that isn't running a complicated ecosystem.

-Winner: Pipedrive on raw integration count.
-Close on "do I actually need all those integrations?"
+Winner: Pipedrive on total integration count.
+Close on "do I actually need all those connections?"

 Pricing & Value — The Math Most People Skip

-This one's genuinely nuanced, and honestly, I think most people get it wrong because they only look at the top-line number.
-Pipedrive's per-user pricing can get expensive as you scale — a 10-person team on Professional runs about $490/month.
-For very small teams of 1–3 people, though, it's extremely affordable starting at $14/user.
+This gets genuinely tricky, and I think most folks miss it because they only look at the sticker price.
+Pipedrive's per-user pricing scales up fast — a 10-person team on Professional runs roughly $490/month.
+For very small teams of 1–3 people, though, it's super affordable starting at $14/user.

-Close's account-based pricing looks expensive at first glance ($49/month for 3 users on Startup), but scales more predictably for small teams.
-The Professional plan at $299/month includes features that would easily cost you $400–500/month if you're piecing together Pipedrive plus Aircall plus a dedicated sequencing tool.
+Close's account-based pricing seems pricey at first glance ($49/month for 3 users on Startup), but it scales more predictably for small teams.
+The Professional tier at $299/month throws in features that would easily run you $400–500/month if you're stacking Pipedrive plus Aircall plus a separate sequencing tool.

-My hot take: if your team needs calling and sequencing anyway, Close is almost certainly the better value once you do the full math.
-Most people never do that math.
+Here's my take: if your team actually needs calling and sequences anyway, Close almost always comes out ahead once you do the full math.
+Most people never actually do that math.
 They see $299 vs $34 and stop thinking.

-Winner: Pipedrive for solo users and tiny teams without calling needs.
-Close for phone-heavy teams once you account for the full stack cost.
+Winner: Pipedrive for solo operators and micro-teams without calling needs.
+Close for phone-heavy teams once you add up the full stack.

 Customer Support

-Close wins this one clearly, and it's not even a debate.
-Every paid plan gets live chat and email support, the quality is genuinely responsive (I've gotten useful answers within 20 minutes on a Tuesday afternoon), and their onboarding is more hands-on than you'd expect at this price point.
+Close wins this one clearly, no contest.
+Every paid plan includes live chat and email support.
+The quality is genuinely responsive — I've gotten useful replies within 20 minutes on a random Tuesday afternoon — and onboarding is more hands-on than you'd expect at this price.

-Pipedrive's support has improved over the years but still lags.
-Live chat is gated behind higher-tier plans, and response times on email support can seriously frustrate new users trying to get set up fast.
-If you're on the Essential plan, budget extra time for support wait times — or be ready to dig through documentation on your own.
+Pipedrive's support has gotten better over time but still lags.
+Live chat is locked behind higher tiers, and email support can frustrate new users trying to get running fast.
+If you're on Essential, you'll probably spend extra time in documentation — or be ready to figure things out yourself.

 Mobile App

-Both tools have capable mobile apps.
-Pipedrive's is polished — you can view and update your pipeline, log calls, and manage contacts on the go without wanting to throw your phone.
-Close's mobile app is functional but feels more like a "while I'm away from my desk" backup than a first-class experience.
+Both have solid mobile apps.
+Pipedrive's feels polished — you can update your pipeline, log calls, and manage contacts on the go without frustration.
+Close's mobile app is functional but comes across more as a "while I'm away from my desk" backup than a truly first-rate experience.

-Neither is the kind of app where you'd want to run your entire sales operation from your phone, but Pipedrive's is noticeably more refined if mobile access matters to your team.
+Neither is built for running your whole sales operation from your phone, but Pipedrive's is noticeably more refined if mobile access matters.

 Security & Compliance

-Both tools are GDPR-compliant and SOC 2 Type II certified in 2026.
-Pipedrive offers more granular user permission controls on higher tiers, which matters for larger teams or anyone in a regulated industry.
-Close has solid security fundamentals but is somewhat more limited on enterprise-grade compliance features.
+Both are GDPR-compliant and SOC 2 Type II certified as of 2026.
+Pipedrive offers finer-grained permission controls on higher plans, which matters for bigger teams or regulated industries.
+Close has solid security fundamentals but somewhat fewer enterprise-grade compliance options.

-Winner: Tie for most small businesses.
-Pipedrive edges ahead for teams with strict compliance requirements.
+Winner: Tie for most small teams.
+Pipedrive edges out for strict compliance needs.

 Pros and Cons